Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Related packaging materials used in agricultural and industrial supply chains

-The licence does not cover manufacturing or processing activities.
-Businesses wishing to produce these goods within the UAE would require a separate industrial licence.
+The license does not cover manufacturing or processing activities.
+Businesses wishing to produce these goods within the UAE would require a separate industrial license.

 UAE and Dubai Market Context